vkice/EC2Launch-PS/README.md

 # EC2Launch-PS
 Simple Powershell script for quickly spinning up EC2 Instances on AWS for testing purposes.
+Created for personal use.

   - AWS CLI must be installed and profile/credentials configured.
   - Generates SSH Keys to use for launched Instance.